vidjil/vidjil/doc/vidjil-algo.md

     the center of the window may be shifted up to 15 bases from the actual center.

-  - in a second pass, on the standard output and in both `.vidjil` and `.vdj.fa` files
+  - in a second pass, on the `.vidjil` and `.vdj.fa` files (and, for the first 50 clones, on the standard output)

       - at the end of the clones detection (default command `-c clones`, on a number of clones limited by the `--max-designations` option)